 State Universities (1876-1950): — This period was set in motion by the formation of state universities (1863 [KSU and ESU], 1865 [KU and Washburn], 1895 [WSU], 1902 [FHSU], and 1903 [PSU]) and the scientists that were ultimately associated with them.
 This period marks surge of exploration and scholarly research activity that has really yet to cease; resulting in several faunal lists and targeted fieldwork.
-In 1878, Annie E. Mozley, working only with snakes, listed 32 serpents from Kansas that were housed in a collection at Kansas State University.
+In 1877, Annie E. (Mozley) Boddington, then a student of Dr. Francis H. Snow, listed 32 serpents from Kansas that were housed in a collection at the University of Kansas.

 In addition, during the 1870s and 1880s, herpetological specimens from Kansas made their way into museums back East.
-The most notable collectors at that time were students of Louis Agassiz (especially Joel A. Allen and Samuel W. Garman, both at the Harvard University Museum of Comparative Zoology) and the paid collectors of Edward D. Cope (which included several members of the Sternberg family, famous for their fossil discoveries in the western Kansas chalk).
+The most notable collectors at that time were students of Louis Agassiz (especially Joel A. Allen and Samuel W. Garman, both at the Museum of Comparative Zoology, Harvard University) and the paid collectors of Edward D. Cope (which included several members of the Sternberg family, famous for their fossil discoveries in the western Kansas chalk).

 In 1881, Francis W. Cragin of Washburn University was the first biologist to compile a list of all amphibians, reptiles, and turtles known from Kansas at that time.
 His Preliminary catalog of Kansas reptiles and batrachians (=amphibians) recorded a robust 88 species and subspecies from the state; he continued to provide numerous notes on these animals until 1894.
 In 1900 the famed paleontologist Edward D. Cope reported the Grotto Salamander from Kansas.